17 / 9 / 2015 Midnight

 For more information and advice on child benefit visit HM Revenue and Customs or contact the tax credit helpline on 0844 8569912.

 Childcare vouchers can be offered in addition to salary but are more commonly offered as a ‘salary sacrifice’.
 This means that a specific amount of salary is replaced by childcare vouchers.

 The childcare voucher schemes can be administered externally by a voucher company who will take on all the administration, promotion and payroll elements to running a scheme.
 Costs vary but most employers will still make savings on their employees benefiting from the scheme.
 Some employers choose to operate the scheme internally which means they take on the administration but keep costs down.

 Many childcare providers accept childcare vouchers as part payment for a child's place, and all they need is a bank account for payments to be made into.
 Most companies that provide a childcare voucher service offer these electronically, so the monthly amount is paid into their account like any other payment.

 For more information on childcare vouchers see our dedicated web page.

-For details on setting up a childcare voucher scheme, see the Family and Childcare Trust website.
+For more information on childcare voucher scheme, see the Family and Childcare Trust website.

-Since 1 September 2004, all NHS bursary-funded students who have dependent children have been able to apply for extra help with registered and approved childcare costs.
-This new childcare allowance is paid as a supplement to the existing NHS funded bursary.
+All NHS bursary-funded students who have dependent children have been able to apply for extra help with registered and approved childcare costs.

 Please note not all students who apply for childcare allowance will be entitled to receive it.